 - For all customers sending samples, it is essential to include the appropriate submission form, with all required fields filled out.

-- Our mailroom is open 7 days a week, unless otherwise stated, there are no issues sending samples to us on Friday.
+- Our mailroom is open 7 days a week unless otherwise stated.
+There are no issues sending samples to us on Friday, except when sending Bovine Respiratory PCR samples.

 - Be aware we are not able to accept samples from abortions or stillbirths for testing, with the exception of maternal serology.